CZ-NIC/knot-resolver/doc/user/config-cache-gc-prefetch.rst

 and RTT entries allowing comparisons of round-trip times to alternative authoritative servers.

-Ideally, we would like to remove only expired RRs, which are not much useful anymore (unless serving stale answers).
+Ideally, we would like to remove only expired RRs, which are not much useful anymore, unless serving stale answers.
 Removing valid RRs may be suboptimal if they are needed in the future, but we still first remove the less useful ones, so removing some fraction of them may be also healthy.